· · · ·

 Imagery provided by Aladin sky atlas

 C7 is seen from Earth at an oblique angle, making its multiple spiral arms clearly visible.
-This is a comparatively small spiral galaxy (with a diameter of some 50,000 light years, it is only about half the size of the Milky Way).
+This is a comparatively small spiral galaxy (with a diameter of some sixty thousand light years, it is only about half the size of the Milky Way).
 C7's arms are dotted with H II regions where star formation is taking place.
 One of these star-forming regions is truly immense: desginated NGC 2404, it connects to C7's northernmost spiral arm, and measures nearly a thousand light years from side to side.
 C7 is also notable as being the first galaxy outside the Milky Way in which Cepheid variables were positively identified.

 On a galactic scale, C7 lies relatively close to the Milky Way, at a distance of just over ten million light years.
 It represents an outlying member of the M81 Group, a group of galaxies centred around Bode's Galaxy, M81, which lies within Ursa Major to the east.